BioClub/BHA5/participants/kazuhide/index.md

 I like computer programming and somehow want to approach human body by computer technology.
 Thanks to Biohack-achademy lecture, I started to have curiosity about ‘bioinformatics’ and ‘synthetic-biology'.
-Through this presentation,I want to output my knowledge about bioinformatics.
+Through this presentation,I want to output my knowledge about bioinformatics.And I also want to imagine our fantastic future possibilities.

 - [Bioinfomatics](https://en.wikipedia.org/wiki/Bioinformatics)
 - [Udemy](https://www.udemy.com/learn-bioinformatics-in-6-days/)